-As your look to chart your own path this next year, making the educational choices that are right for you, please keep in mind these five important considerations about staying enrolled in classes next semester and know that you have a Maverick family here to support you and help you find the path to your educational destination.
+As you consider what options work best for you, keep in mind these four important peices of information about the importance of staying enrolled in classes as we enter the summer and fall semesters.
+Above all else, know that you have a Maverick family here to support you and help you find the path to your educational destination.

 Access and register for courses through MavLINK.